richardorisaya1/Home-Lb/README.md

-<h1>active directory home lab n</h1>
+<h1>Active Directory Bulk User Creation Home Lab</h1>

 <h2>Description</h2>
 This project demonstrates how to set up a virtual Active Directory (AD) home lab for learning, testing, and automating bulk user creation using PowerShell.
-It’s ideal for IT professionals, system administrators, and cybersecurity students who want hands-on experience managing users in a Windows domain environment.
+It’s ideal for IT professionals, system administrators, and cybersecurity students seeking hands-on experience in managing users within a Windows domain environment.
 <br />